centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Remove Graph Message

 This event comes with BBDO 3.
-When we want to remove graph files, we can use the centengine gRPC API and this call makes cbd to generate a **Storage::PbRemoveGraphMessage**.
+When we want to remove graph files, we can use the centengine gRPC API and this call makes cbd generate a **Storage::PbRemoveGraphMessage** event.
-Two possibilities are mixed in this event.
+There are two possibilities concerning this event.
 We can remove graphs matching some index data or graphs matching some metric data.
 It is also possible to mix the two kinds.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">

-**Not available with BBDO v2.**
+Not available with BBDO v2.

 See [Storage::RemoveGraph](#storageremovegraph)